nismod/git-novice/_includes/slides/04-changes.md

 ---

-Or just the latest commit:
+To look at the latest commit:

 ```
 $ git log -1
 ```

+--

 ```
 commit 005937fbe2a98fb83f0ade869025dc2636b4dad5